Soulmates (Parks and Recreation)

-"Soulmates" is the tenth episode of the American comedy television series Parks and Recreation's third season, and the 40th overall episode of the series.
+"Soulmates" is the tenth episode of American comedy television series Parks and Recreation's third season, and the 40th overall episode of the series.
 In the episode, Leslie is disappointed when Ben rejects her romantic advances, and is surprised when she is matched with Tom in an online dating service.
 Meanwhile, Ron and Chris have a cook-off to determine which is better: red meat or ground turkey.
 The episode was written by Alan Yang and directed by Ken Whittingham.

 After it aired, NBC launched a website for HoosierMate.com, the fictional online dating site featured in "Soulmates".
 The episode featured a guest appearance by stand-up comedian Kirk Fox as sewage department employee Joe, who previously appeared in the second season.
 Josh Pence, who appeared with Parks co-star Rashida Jones in the 2010 film The Social Network, also appeared in "Soulmates" as a man wearing cowboy clothes who dates Ann.

 According to Nielsen Media Research, the episode was seen by 4.89 million household viewers, a slight decrease from the previous original episode, "Andy and April's Fancy Party".
 It received generally positive reviews, with several commentators particularly praising the performance of Aziz Ansari as Tom Haverford.